pai911/visists/README.md

 # visists
 A sample project for using Docker Compose

-# nodeJs
+# App in the containers
-Demonstrate with Node.js app
+- Node.js app
+- Redis